MudroadWhite/pm-neo4j-helper/scripts/v2/readme.md

 Important notes that could be helpful to organize or use the script, will be listed out in this file.

-This volume requires data from volume 1 to work properly.
+This volume requires graph generated from volume 1 to work properly.

 --------